jarrodcoulter/AI_Testing/BlogSummarizer/README.md

 2. Create vectorize class to add to vector database with the PDF_RAG project
 3. Actually Test this
 4. Learn how to code
+5. Create a cleanup function or script to clear out old text file entries